area73/particle-system-es6/README.md

 Just run the index.html on a modern browser and that's it.

-All the imports are made with ES6 modules
+All the imports has been made with ES6 modules

 ### <a name="code-scaffolding">Code scaffolding</a>